blob421/GPUB/docs/getting_started.rst

    - TUF 5080
    - 6800

+- 4. If you're using GPUB for a release, you can pre-configure your search criteria by creating a parameters.txt file in the root directory.
+Make sure it follows this format:

+       - {"item": "Tuf 6070", "n": 3}

-- 4. If you are using GPUB at a release, be more specific e.g. TUF 6070 rather than just 6070.
+     Be more specific if you want to prioritize speed e.g. TUF 6070 rather than just 6070.

-- 5. When the bot finds an in-stock GPU, it will display its price and attempt to purchase the first one available.
+- 5. When the bot finds in-stock GPUs, it will display their prices and attempt to purchase the first one available.
 If someone was quicker , it'll try the other ones.